edent/SuperTinyIcons/README.md

 **New!** Icons also available in [Android Vector Drawables](https://developer.android.com/guide/topics/graphics/vector-drawable-resources.html) so you can easily use them in Android apps.
 Converted using https://github.com/inloop/svg2android/issues - not guaranteed to be under 1KB.

+## Submitting Icons

+I'd *love* you to submit something 😸 The rules are simple, your icon must:

+* be **under** 1024 bytes.
+That is, the maximum file size is 1023 bytes.
+No arguments.
+* fit inside a circle with radius 256 pixels.
+Set `rx="50%"` to check.
+* have solid colours.
+No gradients or fades.
+* represent a popular service's current logo.

 ## Licenses